 If you choose not to use an additive to stabilize your fuel, you should drain your Husqvarna mower of all fuel so it doesn’t sit all winter.
 Once the fuel is removed, start your mower and let it run until it shuts off.

 I use a product called Grandpa Gus’s Rodent Repellent.
-It comes in both pouch and spray forms.
+It comes in both pouch and sprays forms.
 It’s a small price to pay to protect your mower.
-I tuck the pouches in my mower, in the glove box of my recreational vehicle and in my other equipment.
-I use the spray on the wiring harness in my mower, equipment and on my trailers.
+I tuck the pouches in my mower, in the glove box of my recreational vehicle, and in my other equipment.
+I use the spray on the wiring harness in my mower, equipment, and on my trailers.

 How Often Should You Change Your Husqvarna Mower Engine Oil?